Tests for cancer of the uterus

-A CT (computerised tomography) scan of your chest, abdomen and pelvis.
-A CT uses x-rays and a computer to create a detailed picture of the inside of your body and then compiles them into one detailed picture.
+You will usually have a CT (computerised tomography) scan of your chest, abdomen and pelvis.
+A CT uses x-rays and a computer to create a detailed picture of the inside of the body.
 However, it is not able to detect very small (less than 1 cm) tumours.

-You will be asked not to eat or drink anything (fast) before the CT scan.
-You may need to have an injection of or drink a special dye (the contrast) that makes your organs appear white in the pictures, so anything unusual can be seen more clearly.
+You will be asked not to eat or drink anything (fast) before the scan.
+You may need to have an injection of or drink a special dye.
+This dye is called contrast and it makes your organs appear white in the pictures so anything unusual can be seen more clearly.
 You will lie on a table that moves in and out of the scanner, which is large and round like a doughnut.
 The test is painless and takes about 15 minutes.

-MRI (magnetic resonance imaging) is not covered by Medicare for uterine cancer, so check with your doctor what costs are involved.
+MRI (magnetic resonance imaging) is not covered by Medicare for uterine cancer, so check with your doctor what you will have to pay.
 This scan uses a powerful magnet and radio waves to create detailed cross-sectional pictures of the inside of your body.

 If you are having an MRI scan, let your medical team know if you have a pacemaker or any other metallic object in your body.
 The magnet can interfere with some pacemakers, but newer pacemakers are often MRI-compatible.
 You will usually be asked to fast for four hours before the scan.
 As with a CT scan, a dye may be injected into a vein to help make the pictures clearer.

 For the scan, you will lie on a treatment table and it will slide into a large metal tube that is open at both ends.
 The test is painless, but the noisy, narrow machine makes some people feel anxious or claustrophobic.
 If you think you may become distressed, mention it beforehand to the medical team.
 You may be given medicine to help you relax, and you will usually be offered headphones or earplugs.
-This test can take 30–90 minutes.
+This test can take between 30 and 90 minutes.

 Medicare covers the cost of PET (positron emission tomography) scans only for uterine sarcomas.
-PET scans are not routine for endometrial cancers, but may be recommended in particular cases – ask your doctor what costs are involved.
+PET scans are not routine tests for endometrial cancers, but may be recommended in particular cases – ask your doctor what you will have to pay.

 Before a PET scan, you will be injected with a small amount of a glucose (sugar) solution containing some radioactive material.
-You will rest for about 30–60 minutes while the solution spreads throughout your body, and you will then be scanned.
+You will rest for 30–60 minutes while the solution spreads throughout your body, then you will have the scan.
 Cancer cells show up brighter on the scan because they absorb more of the glucose solution than normal cells do.

-In most cases, uterine cancer will be removed by surgery and sent to a laboratory for further testing.
-For endometrial cancer, some of these tests will check whether you have particular signs in the cancer cells that may indicate a genetic cause for the cancer.
+Uterine cancer is usually removed surgically and the removed tissue is sent to a laboratory for further testing.
+For endometrial cancer, some of these tests will check whether the cancer cells have features that indicate a genetic cause for the cancer.
 Knowing whether the tumour has one of these features may help your treatment team decide on suitable treatment options.

 For example, a small number of endometrial cancers are caused by Lynch syndrome.
 This syndrome is characterised by a fault in the genes that helps the cell’s DNA repair itself (called mismatch repair or MMR genes).
 If you have Lynch syndrome, you are at increased risk of developing other cancers and it is important for you, your family and your doctors to know about this.

 View the Cancer Council NSW editorial policy.